Frequently Asked Questions (FAQs) for Incoming Students

 |Air Conditioning* (Undergratuate Halls)||HK$500|

-*Air conditioning expense is not included in the accommodation fee; the estimate is calculated on a 24-hour usage and on a 50:50 share arrangement.
+*Air conditioning expense is not included in the accommodation fee; the estimate is calculated on a 24-hour usage for a whole month and on a 50:50 share arrangement.

 - Money (in cash or traveller's cheques) brought should be enough to cover about a month or so of living expenses.
 Additional funds, as needed, can be transferred by personal home bank cheques (a delay of 4-6 weeks until the cheque has cleared), electronic bank-to-bank transfer (higher charges but faster), or by credit card withdrawals.
 Personal cheques are not recommended due to the delay in the availability of the funds.
 Credit cards (Visa, MasterCard, American Express) are convenient and are widely accepted by shops and restaurants in Hong Kong.

 - You can withdraw funds from home bank accounts via ATM facilities on campus and throughout the city.
 Be reminded that there is usually a daily/weekly/monthly cash withdrawal limit in most cases.
 It is convenient and easy to open a bank account in Hong Kong.
 There are two banks on campus: Hang Seng Bank and the Bank of East Asia.
 You should note that the transfer of money from your home country to Hong Kong (or vice versa) may incur a service charge.

 Health & Insurance